 the brightest available desk laboratory X-ray source, comparable to 2nd generation synchrotron bending magnet beamlines.
 It has the following specifications:

 - Operates in a distinctive dual port mode.

 - One X-ray port is a state-of-the-art set up for laboratory-based protein crystallography using a MAR desktop beamline equipped with a cryogenic robotic sample changer for automated data collection and crystal screening functions.
 A Rayonix MX-225 3 x 3 CCD detector is used for collecting diffraction data.

 - The second X-ray port is for small angle X-ray scattering (SAXS) experiments, where Size Exclusion Chromatography (SEC) and Light Scattering are combined to provide a SEC-SAXS facility.
 It has a maximum camera length of 3 metres, corresponding to a d-spacing of ~1900 Å, and is equipped with a MAR300 image plate detector.

-2. A single crystal microspectrophotometer to measure UV/visible spectra of protein crystals at 100 K.
+The single crystal microspectrophotometer is made to measure UV/visible spectra of protein crystals at 100 K.

 The laboratory is named in honour of Charles Glover Barkla.
 A student and lecturer at the university, Barkla received the 1917 Nobel Prize in Physics for his key contributions to defining the nature of X-rays, which led to the first X-ray diffraction experiments, and for studying interactions of X-rays with matter, which led to the identification of discrete electron energy states (K, L, M...) in atoms.